Prevention of Coronary Heart Disease with Pravastatin in Men with Hypercholesterolemia

 Population

-Average-risk patients without symptomatic cardiovascular disease but with below-average HDL levels
+Men and women without symptomatic cardiovascular disease with average LDL and below-average HDL

 Comparator